Design-Computing/Design-Computing.github.io/md/week2.md

 # Issues:

 If you didn't get a suite of beautiful green ticks last week, then you need to talk to a tutor as soon as you can.
+That isn't many of you, so we're looking good for this week!

+<iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vR2cYPx1kRUlOpmEurSQeJJrEAdnUV6a4TQPDsdy4fjssnyRHViZqI2X5KSjPVVQRgZWWLr-DA_azJw/pubchart?oid=1583654128&amp;format=interactive" style="width: 610px; height: 380px; float: right; margin-left: 2em;"></iframe>

 This chart will show how many exercises you've got the tests passing for.
 If you're not on this list, then come and see me, if your name is in as a GitHub username and not a real name, then it's because your `aboutMe.yml` isn't fully filled in.

-<iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vR2cYPx1kRUlOpmEurSQeJJrEAdnUV6a4TQPDsdy4fjssnyRHViZqI2X5KSjPVVQRgZWWLr-DA_azJw/pubchart?oid=1583654128&amp;format=interactive" style="width: 610px; height: 380px;"></iframe>

-You will need to hover for all the names because embedded charts are a bit annoying.
+You will need to hover for all the names because embedded charts are annoying.

-### _Your Name_
+### `Your Name`

 Some people are still called _Your Name_.
 Let's fix that first!